LSAT Question Analysis #2

 Question 10

 Got the hang of it yet?
 Well, here we go again.
-Question 10 adds the fact that M is in.
+Question 10 adds the fact that is in.

-M \rightarrow T (Rule 2).
+(Rule 2).

-!V \rightarrow S (Rule 3).
+(Rule 3).

 We can go no further, so we probably have the answer at this point.
 Let’s see… In a “could be true” we eliminate, and we can eliminate answers A, C, D, and E using the last chart above.
 Thus, Answer B is correct.